|

 LYNX

-Lynx aircraft are at sea with all frigates and destroyers, to provide anti-surface surveillance and anti-submarine warfare (ASW) capabilities.
+Lynx aircraft are at sea with all frigates and destroyers, to provide anti-surface surveillance, anti-submarine warfare (ASW) capabilities and anti-ship attack capabilities.

 Typical combat mission profiles in the anti-submarine role could be a patrol out to 60 miles, a two-hour loiter in the search area carrying torpedoes and smoke markers etc and return.